Mungert69/NetworkMonitorBackup/README.md

 # Network Monitor Backup

-A lightweight and efficient tool for managing cloud snapshots, designed to simplify instance and snapshot management for Contabo cloud services.
+A lightweight and efficient tool for managing contabo cloud snapshots, designed to simplify instance and snapshot management for Contabo cloud services.
 This tool provides a user-friendly CLI for listing, creating, and deleting snapshots, along with built-in logging for debugging and monitoring.

 ---